 We suggest a few preliminary plans to start.
-A more detailed section (page 7) delves into ceremony logistics.
+A more detailed section on page 7 delves into ceremony logistics

-- ➤ Set the Date: The real EJK Awards are announced the first Tuesday of March so you may want to plan your ceremony to correspond with that date. - ► Invite Speakers: Use this opportunity to build and strengthen your school or library community.
-Put the date on their calendars earlier rather than later and keep in touch with them to build anticipation.
+- ➤ Set the Date: The real EJK Awards are announced the first Tuesday of March so you may want to plan your online ceremony to correspond with that date. - ► Invite Speakers: Use this opportunity to build and strengthen your school or library community.
+Put the date on their calendars early and keep in touch with them to build anticipation.
 Consider having the children extend the invitations.
-Invites may include: - ➤ Your supervisor or principal to be a host or guest speaker. - Your colleagues and their groups, especially those who work with younger or older children. - ► The EJK Foundation Participation: If you'd like to invite Deborah Pope, Executive Director of the Ezra Jack Keats Foundation, to participate in your ceremony remotely, please email your invitation to Jocelyn McCarthy by Dec.
-1st.
+Invites may include: - ➤ Your supervisor or principal to host or speak. - ➤ Your colleagues - School administrators - ➤ The EJK Foundation Participation: If you'd like to invite Deborah Pope, Executive Director of EJKF, to participate in your remote ceremony, please email Jocelyn McCarthy by December 1st.
 Dr. Pope will let you know if she or another member of the EJK Award Committee can attend. - ➤ Notify the Winners and Honorees: Let your students know that after their award ceremony you may write to the authors and illustrators to let them know they've won a Virtual Mock EJK Award!
 (Prepare them for not hearing back from either).